swapnilbilgoji/webscrapping/README.md

 Web scrapping using python
-flask,flask core, butiful soup,logging library are used flipcard data we are scrapping
+flask,flask core, butiful soup,logging library are used to scrap flipcard data